 - A. This chapter applies to all development, activity or uses within WRAs identified on the WRA Map.
 It also applies to all verified, unmapped WRAs.
 The WRA Map shall be amended to include the previously unmapped WRAS. - B. The burden is on the property owner to demonstrate that the requirements of this Chapter are met, or are not applicable to the land, development activity, or other proposed use or alteration of land.
-The Planning Director may make a determination of applicability based on the WRA Map, field visits, and any other relevant maps, site plans and information, as to: - 1.
+The Planning field visits, and any other relevant maps, site plans and information, as to: - 1.
 The existence of a WRA, - 2.
 The exact location of the WRA, and/or - 3.
 Whether the proposed development, activity or use is within the WRA boundary.